ScriptTiger/MAC-Address-Lookup/README.md

 https://raw.githubusercontent.com/ScriptTiger/MAC-Address-Lookup/master/OUI_Search.cmd

 Can be used interactively or simply by using the commmand "oui_search XX-XX-XX-XX-XX-XX" for quicker scripted searches.
-Accepts all standard mac address formats: XX-XX-XX-XX-XX-XX, XXXX-XXXX-XXXX, XX:XX:XX:XX:XX:XX, XXXX:XXXX:XXXX, XXXXXXXXXXXX, etc.
+Accepts all standard mac address formats: XX-XX-XX-XX-XX-XX, XXXX-XXXX-XXXX, XX:XX:XX:XX:XX:XX, XXXX:XXXX:XXXX, XXXXXXXXXXXX, etc. This script requires either the Master or Simplified lookup tables above, based on the level of detail you require.
+If you just need to resolve MACs to vendor names, just use the Simplified.
+If you need to resolve MACs to the individual addresses of manufacture, use the Master.